-- Consensus ethical principles derived from international guidelines including the Declaration of Helsinki19 and applicable ICH Good Clinical Practice (GCP) Guideline20. - Applicable laws and regulations. - The protocol, informed consent form, IB (as applicable) and other relevant documents (e.g. advertisements) must be submitted to an IRB/IEC and reviewed and approved by the IRB/IEC before the trial is initiated. - Regulatory authorities will receive the clinical trial application, protocol amendments, reports on SAEs, and the CTR according to national requirements. - Any amendments to the protocol will require IRB/IEC approval before implementation of changes made to the trial design, except for changes necessary to eliminate an immediate safety hazard to trial subjects. - Before a site is allowed to start screening subjects, written notification from Novo Nordisk must be received. - The investigator will be responsible for: - providing written summaries of the status of the trial annually or more frequently in accordance with the requirements, policies, and procedures established by the IRB/IEC and/or regulatory authorities - notifying the IRB/IEC of SAEs or other significant safety findings as required by IRB/IEC procedures - providing oversight of the conduct of the trial at the site and adherence to requirements of ICH guidelines, the IRB/IEC, and all other applicable local regulations - ensuring submission of the CTR synopsis to the IRB/IEC - reporting any potential serious breaches to the sponsor immediately after discovery.
+- Consensus ethical principles derived from international guidelines including the Declaration of Helsinki and applicable ICH good clinical practice (GCP) Guideline. - Applicable laws and regulations. - The protocol, informed consent form, investigator's brochure (as applicable) and other relevant documents (e.g. advertisements) must be submitted to an IRB/IEC and reviewed and approved by the IRB/IEC before the trial is initiated. - Regulatory authorities will receive the clinical trial application, protocol amendments, reports on SAEs, and the clinical trial report according to national requirements. - Any amendments to the protocol will require IRB/IEC approval before implementation of changes made to the trial design, except for changes necessary to eliminate an immediate safety hazard to trial subjects. - Before a site is allowed to start screening subjects, written notification from Novo Nordisk must be received. - The investigator will be responsible for: - providing written summaries of the status of the trial annually or more frequently in accordance with the requirements, policies, and procedures established by the IRB/IEC and/or regulatory authorities - notifying the IRB/IEC of SAEs or other significant safety findings as required by IRB/IEC procedures - providing oversight of the conduct of the trial at the site and adherence to requirements of ICH guidelines, the IRB/IEC, and all other applicable local regulations - ensuring submission of the clinical trial report synopsis to the IRB/IEC - reporting any potential serious breaches to the sponsor immediately after discovery